File information

 The control tips, as well as the destination and filter dropdowns have had their backgrounds removed to make them match the new info panels.

 The galactic minimap has been changed, replacing the galaxy render with the map originally introduced back in the NEXT update.
-This version is much cleaner and more minimalist, and is also more accurate because it has the correct perspective distortion compared to the vanilla one (Because for whatever reason, Hello Games replaced it with an image that doesn't have any perspective shift but didn't change the way that the current location marker is placed to compensate for it).
+This version is much cleaner and more minimalist, and is also more accurate because it has the correct perspective distortion compared to the vanilla one (for whatever reason, Hello Games replaced it with an image that doesn't have any perspective shift but didn't change the way that the current location marker is placed to compensate for it).

 The star system map that appears when a star is selected has been made smaller, and it's angle has been adjusted.
 This is to make it a little more reminiscent of the star selected state seen in one early screenshot that's on the press page on the No Man's Sky website, and also to account for some of the star rendering changes.

-The stars in the galaxy map are now much more varied in size, with more overlap between the sizes of different star types, while being much smaller overall.
-This is to make them seem further apart, similar to how they looked in the E3 2015 demo.
-The colours of the stars types have also been dramatically changed, with yellow, blue and green being much less saturated and harder to tell apart (Though they are still different enough that you should be able to tell which is which).
+If you have the Star Colour component enabled, the colours of the stars types have also been dramatically changed, with yellow, blue and green being much less saturated and harder to tell apart (Though they are still different enough that you should be able to tell which is which).
 Red stars are much more saturated, making them a bit more easy to spot.
 These changes are set specifically to match the map as seen in the E3 2015 stage demo, because I really like the cohesiveness of the yellow green and blue being similar with the interest of the red stars standing out.
 None of these changes will at all effect the contents of the systems, and there are no colour changes to any of the colour blind filters.

 INSTALATION